Marak/resourceful-coder/README.md

 # Resourceful-coder

-Converts resourceful resource back into the JavaScript code which generated them.
+Converts resourceful resource back into the JavaScript code which created them.

 ## You should probably not be using this project

-#### The intended use of this project is for generating documentation code examples
+### The intended use of this project is for generating documentation code examples.

 ### If you use this as a scaffolding tool or as some wierd reflection solution I probably won't approve.